Charlesworth/goCounter/README.md

 # goCounter

 A page view counter web service written in Go.
-Stores the views as a save file so that the app can be quit and reloaded without losing all of your page views. works with static sites by injecting the page vies as externally loaded JavaScript.
+Stores the views as a save file so that the app can be reloaded without losing all of your page views.
+Works with static sites by injecting the page views as externally loaded JavaScript.
+Docker file included.

 ## API

 ### - Get all page view statistics:
 ##### `Get` /
-Returns a complete list of all pages and their current view count
+Returns 200 and a complete list of all pages and their current view count.

 ### - Increment and return a single page's view count:
 ##### `Get` /[page]/count.js